halfflat/tinyopt/README.md

 So this project constitutes yet another header-only option parsing library.
-Actually, two. `tinyopt` is quite minimal: all it does is handle the problem of matching and parsing an option specification; user code iterates through the argument list itself. `miniopt` aims to answer demands from another project where it was deemed that `tiyopt` was too tiny, and does much more of the heavy lifting.
+Actually, two. `tinyopt` is quite minimal: all it does is handle the problem of matching and parsing an option specification; user code iterates through the argument list itself. `smolopt` aims to answer demands from another project where it was deemed that `tiyopt` was in fact too tiny, and so does much more of the heavy lifting.

 Design goals: